 (for those who can't visit the office or are outside of the area when appropriate)

 The April Center For Anxiety Attack Management - Los Angeles offers a special panic disorder and panic attack treatment clinic.
 Although panic attacks can be very frightening for all who suffer with them, they're highly treatable.
 In fact, with scientifically-proven CBT, they're not as difficult to overcome as you might think with expert help!
 Because the proper treatment for panic attacks and panic disorder is so very specific and focuses on one powerful particular strategy, treatment doesn't have to be lengthy, either.
 As long as one does the homework and learns the proper tools, suffering with panic attacks and panic disorder can be resolved.
-If you're having panic attacks, trust you have finally found the right place for panic attack therapy!
+If you're having panic attacks, trust you have finally found the right place and right therapist for anxiety and panic attacks!

 Call The April Center For Anxiety Attack Management